da-imran/jiran-tetangga/README.md

 # 🏡 JiranTetangga

 A full-stack project designed to help residents of a dense neighbourhood in **Sungai Tiram, Penang** stay informed about local updates and report issues.
+This repository is the backend part of the whole project and built with Node.js.

 ## 🚀 Features